darshbs/TATA-data-viz/Visualization/Presentation_Script.md

 **Let’s Approach the Overview**

-To begin, I first explored the dataset thoroughly—this helped me understand what kind of information we had and what cleaning it needed.
+To begin, I first explored the dataset thoroughly, this helped me understand what kind of information we had and what cleaning it needed.

 I then focused on the four key questions you asked and prepared the data accordingly.